DDM-Lab/janus/README.md

 Janus (`janus.hss.cmu.edu`) is the DDMLab’s new (early 2022) server.
 It is a 64 core 256 GB Linux box with an 8,604 CUDA core graphics card.
-As of September 2022 Janus is running Pop!_OS version 20.04 LTS, which is essentially the same as Ubuntu 20.04 LTS; we expect to update it to Pop!_OS 22.04 LTS (the moral equivalent of Ubuntu 22.04 LTS) by the end of 2022.
+As of September 2022 Janus is running Pop!_OS version 22.04 LTS, which is essentially the same as Ubuntu 22.04 LTS.
 It is expected that in general the OS version will be upgraded biennially.
 Janus, and the disk to which its nightly backups are written, are on a UPS (Uninterruptible Power Supply);
 while this means Janus can be expected not to go down if there’s a power outage no longer than the duration the UPS’s battery can supply its power needs, which should be a couple of hours, it doesn’t mean Janus will be usable during